 In September 2015 water flowed through turnouts in New Zealand’s Central Plains Irrigation District for the first time.
 The new district is located in the Canterbury region, south of the South Island’s largest city, Christchurch.
-It takes water from the Rakaia River, with an 11-mile canal feeding an 81-mile network of pipes.
+It takes water from the Rakaia River, with a 17km channel feeding a 130km network of pipes.

 Rubicon was sub-contracted to provide the district’s SCADA hardware and software, including: